CTUDEV/Web-Security-Week-7-Project-WordPress-vs.-Kali/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.3
   - [ ] GIF Walkthrough: <img src="https://github.com/CTUDEV/Web-Security-Week-7-Project-WordPress-vs.-Kali/blob/master/EXP1.%20XSS.gif" width="800">
   - [ ] Steps to recreate: Create a new post and insert the code from the link as the body of the post.
+Publish the post.
   - [Link 1](https://klikki.fi/adv/wordpress3.html)

 1. WordPress 3.6.0-4.7.2 - Authenticated Cross-Site Scripting (XSS) via Media File Metadata